Domininiuk/Pokedex/README.md

 ## Project Status
 Project is: _in progress_.
-I am currently in the processing of refactoring the application to be more in line with my current skills.
+I am currently in the processing of refactoring the application to be more in line with my current skillset and knowledge.

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:
 - User Interface